Root-App/react-native-mock-render/README.md

 # react-native-mock-render

-A fork of [react-native-mock](https://github.com/RealOrangeOne/react-native-mock) that renders components
+An original fork of [react-native-mock](https://github.com/RealOrangeOne/react-native-mock) that renders components Another forked version of neil-invento

 ## Requirements

 - Node.js 4+
 - The latest version of react-native